olmozavala/cca_cont/README.md

 Install in Windows (Ubuntu)
 ---------------------------
-0.- Install java.
+0.- Dowload and install Java JDK.
 Currently using JDK 8.
-Download from [Oracle]
+Download from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

-  `apt-get install penjdk-8-jdk`

-1.- Install jdbc driver for postgresql:
+1.- Download jdbc driver for postgresql from here [link](https://jdbc.postgresql.org/) (please select the one that corresponds to your Java version, if you are using Java 8 then it should be JDBC42):

   `apt-get install libpostgresql-jdbc-java`